Agde station

-Agde station is a in the département of Hérault in the south of France.
+Agde station is in the département of Hérault in the south of France.
 Its railway station was opened in 1857 and is on the Bordeaux–Sète line.
 Its train services are operated by the SNCF.
 TGV, Intercités and TER Occitanie trains stop at Agde.
 The station serves the nearby tourist resort of Cap d'Agde.

 Train services

 Train services depart from Agde to major French cities including Paris, Montpellier, Perpignan, Toulouse, Avignon, and Marseille.